patternfly/patternfly/src/patternfly/components/NavSystem/docs/code.md

 The navigation system relies on several different sub-components:

-* `.pf-nav__list` - Default navigation list.
+* `.pf-c-nav__list` - Default navigation list.
 It is the basis for both default and expandable, vertical navigation.
-* `.pf-nav__list-simple` - Nav list simple is a shareable component this is used with grouped navigation and as secondary navigation.
+* `.pf-c-nav__list-simple` - Nav list simple is a shareable component this is used with grouped navigation and as secondary navigation.
-* `.pf-nav__list-horizontal` - Nav list horizontal is a shareable component that can be used within the page header, as primary navigation, or as tertiary navigation, when expandable, vertical navigation is implemented.
+* `.pf-c-nav__list-horizontal` - Nav list horizontal is a shareable component that can be used within the page header, as primary navigation, or as tertiary navigation, when expandable, vertical navigation is implemented.
-* `.pf-nav__list-tertiary` - Nav list tertiary is a component that can be used within the `<main>`, as third level navigation (tertiary navigation), when expandable, vertical navigation is implemented.
+* `.pf-c-nav__list-tertiary` - Nav list tertiary is a component that can be used within the `<main>`, as third level navigation (tertiary navigation), when expandable, vertical navigation is implemented.

 ## Accessibility